OpenCageData/geosearch/README.md

 - `bounds` - restricts the possible results to a defined bounding box.

-  The value of the bounds parameter should be specified as two coordinate points forming the south-west and north-east corners of a bounding box (min longitude, min latitude, max longitude, max latitude).
+  The value should be specified as two coordinate points forming the south-west and north-east corners of a bounding box (min longitude, min latitude, max longitude, max latitude).
   Values that are not valid coordinates are ignored.
 We have built [a small, map-based tool to easily see bounds values](https://opencagedata.com/bounds-finder).

   Example usage: `bounds: '-0.563160,51.280430,0.278970,51.683979'`